openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 removed from the list of Regular members.
 In addition, a Regular CPC member can be removed by voluntary resignation, or by a standard CPC motion.

-**Voting members** Voting members have the roles and responsibilities as outlined below.
+### Voting members

 Voting members are selected as follows:

-* Each top level project may nominate 2 member through a process of their choosing.
+* Each top level project may nominate two members through a process of their choosing.
 Once nominated the member must be ratified by the board before becoming a Voting member.

-* 2 Voting members may be nominated by the non top-level projects.
+* two Voting members may be nominated by the non top-level projects based on a process set by the CPC.
-If a vote is required among candidates nominated by different projects, each of the non-top level projects will have 2 votes (one for each position).

-* 2 Voting members may be nominated by the Regular members.
+* two Voting members may be nominated by the Regular members.
 Once nominated these members must be ratified by the board before becoming a Voting member.

-Voting members are expected to make a time commitment that allows them to be responsive to CPC business, participate regularly in meetings and to participate in all voting matters.
-They are also expected to help to "enable" work of the regular CPC members by providing leadership, help with interactions with the board and Foundation staff and to generally help grease the wheels to keep things moving.
+Voting members are expected to make a time commitment which allows them to be responsive to CPC business, participate regularly in meetings and to participate in all voting matters (either by voting or specifically abstaining).
+They are also expected to help to enable work of the regular CPC members by providing leadership, help with interactions with the board and Foundation staff and to generally help keep things moving.

 Voting members serve for a term of 1 year and must be re-nominated and ratified by the board each year.
-In addition, a Voting CPC member can be removed by by voluntary resignation, by a standard CPC motion, or in accordance to the participation rules described for Regular members.
+In addition, a Voting CPC member can be removed by voluntary resignation, by a standard CPC motion, or in accordance to the participation rules described for Regular members.